A Triple Certified Proof that Core Logic is not Paraconsistent

 difference is precisely their joint interest.
 The Coq script is the

-invertibility of DNS.1 by structural induction on derivations in
+metatheorems of \(\mathcal{F}_{\mathbf{M}}\) by structural induction

-\(\mathcal{F}\), and its Print Assumptions command makes its whole
+\(\mathcal{F}_{\mathbb{C}}\).
+Its Print Assumptions command makes

-type-theoretic family; written in pure core Lean 4, without any
+same type-theoretic family; written in pure core Lean 4, without any

 Mathlib dependency, it can be re-checked in the browser at the link

 above, with nothing to install.
+It presents the very same argument:

-hypotheses of its final theorem.
-The certified statement is therefore a
+script, named hypotheses of its final theorem.
+The certified

-pure conditional — Tennant’s Claim 1, together with the transfer of
+statement is therefore a pure conditional — Tennant’s Claim 1,

-at all, as #print axioms reports.
+resting on no non-logical axiom at all, as #print axioms reports.

 This conditional form allows a further, independent layer of